chenming-wu/pymdp/README.rst

     }

-In our learning-to-accelerate work, we use the official `urank <https://github.com/XiaofengZhu/uRank_uMart>`_  impelementation provided by Xiaofeng Zhu.
-Please consider cite their papers if you also found it helpful.
+In our learning-to-accelerate work, we use `urank <https://github.com/XiaofengZhu/uRank_uMart>`_  impelementation provided by Xiaofeng Zhu.
+Please consider cite their work if you also found it helpful.

 -------
 License